Skip navigation

 Hip or knee replacement - before - what to ask your doctor

-You need to have hip or knee joint replacement, surgery to replace all or part of your hip or knee joint with an artificial device (a prosthesis).
+You are going to have a hip or knee joint replacement surgery to replace all or part of your hip or knee joint with an artificial device (a prosthesis).

-Below are some questions you may want to ask your doctor or nurse to help you prepare for your hip or knee replacement.
+Below are some questions you may want to ask your health care provider to help you prepare for your hip or knee replacement.

 Questions